Island Life

 Banking

-It was in 1963 that the first Merchant Bank set up in Guernsey and in 2005, the number of banks exceeded 50, although it was as high as 72, and deposits top £70billion.
+It was in 1963 that the first Merchant Bank set up in Guernsey and as of June 2010, the number of banks stands at 42, although it was as high as 79, and deposits top £116 billion.
 Banks here represent a range of countries with concentrations of banks with head offices in the UK and Switzerland.
 Other banks are from Bahrain, Bermuda, Canada, Cyprus, France, Germany, Greece, Hong Kong, Ireland, Italy, Netherlands, South Africa, Qatar and the USA.
 Significant new office buildings have been built over the past six years to house the expanding industry.
-Deposits with Guernsey banks reached a new all time high of £119.2bn, up 29% in the 12 month period.
+Deposits with Guernsey banks reached an all time high of £157bn, up 31.8% in the 12 month period to 31 December 2008.

 Collective Investment Funds